subsite/snapshotbackup/README.md

 - Number of snapshots to keep

 -r, --rsync-args *ARGUMENTS*
-- Arguments to rsync (without dash prefix!)
+- Arguments to rsync (without dash prefix!) to override the script default `-a`
 - eg. ```-r rlptD```

 -m, --mail-on-complete
 - Send an email on backup completion.
 Sends test message to ERROR_MAIL if used without other arguments.